runtimeverification/gitbook-kontrol/guides/kontrol-example/property-verification-using-kontrol.md

 ```

 {% hint style="warning" %}
-The process should take a minute and may emit some warnings, so don't worry.
+When ran for the first time, this process should take a minute, so don't worry.
 Also, remember that during the development, you may need to rebuild the definition in various ways.
 {% endhint %}

 ```bash